Once Upon A Mattress

 The Pressler house is no longer standing.

-Aunt Katie died at home from cancer of the stomach.
+Aunt Katie died at home from stomach cancer.
 She couldn’t eat for a long time, several weeks.
 Nothing would go through her.
-They gave her a teaspoon or two of water and tried to give her a little broth and it wouldn’t stay down.
+They gave her a teaspoon or two of water and tried to give her a little broth, but it wouldn’t stay down.
 She would say “pan, pan” when her stomach was upset.
-She wasted away to nothing and before she died the cancer broke through to the outside.
+She wasted away to nothing, and before she died, the cancer broke through to the outside.

 I went to her funeral.
 I was 14.
-It was one of the first funerals that I attended, that really struck home to me.
+It was one of the first funerals that I attended that really struck home to me.
 It was a cold winter day.
 I remember going out in the Case cemetery and seeing her casket sitting out there.
-The thing I couldn’t forget the most was the priest took a shovel of dirt and said “Dust thou art and to dust thou shall return”.
-He took some of that dirt and put it on the casket and that really shook me up.
+The thing I couldn’t forget most was that the priest took a shovel of dirt and said, “Dust thou art and to dust thou shalt return.”
+He took some of that dirt and put it on the casket, and that really shook me up.

 Edna (Mom): “Yes, and he was mean and didn’t let her go.
 He was a Mason.
 He was a blowbag.
 He talked loud, in a big voice.
-The Kline’s never liked him.
-He got stubborn and wouldn’t let her go to church for a few years and she lost her mind over it.
+The Klines never liked him.
+He got stubborn and wouldn’t let her go to church for a few years, and she lost her mind over it.
 After that happened, he let Aunt Kate [Kline] take her to church.
 He could see what he was doing to her.
-Aunt Katie had four boys, the one that was always good to Aunt Katie was kicked in the chest by a mule and died.
+Aunt Katie had four boys.
+The one who was always good to Aunt Katie was kicked in the chest by a mule and died.
 He was just a young man.
 That hurt her so bad.
-He was the one that took her to church.
+He was the one who took her to church.

 Aunt Katie's dresser set given to my mother in the 1930s by her Aunt Cecilia Kline.